dortania/OpenCore-Post-Install/usb/system-preparation.md

 | Tablelength | Number | <0> |
 | TableSignature | Data | <> |

-And for those worried about ACPI patches applying to other OSes, these will only be temporary and will be removed once we've mapped our ports.

 ## Checking what renames you need

 So with renames it's pretty easy to find out, first figure out what SMBIOS you're using(can be found in your config.plist under `PlatformInfo -> Generic -> SystemProductName`) and match figure out whether you even need a USB map: